• Skip to main content

 Grilled grouper on a white plate topped with mango salsa

-Like when I serve baked grouper, I like to pair the classics, Cheese Grits, Cole Slaw, and Hush Puppies with this dish.
+Like when I serve baked grouper, I like to pair it with the classics: Cheese Grits, Cole Slaw, and Hush Puppies.

 Other side dishes that would complement this dish include Southern Potato Salad, Southern Baked Mac and Cheese, Southern Deviled Eggs, and Grilled Vegetable Kabobs.

-• Store leftover grouper in an airtight container and refrigerate for up to 2 days for best flavor and texture.
+• Store leftover grilled grouper fillets in an airtight container and refrigerate for up to 2 days for the best flavor and texture.

 • Store any leftover mango salsa in a separate airtight container in the fridge.
 It's best enjoyed within 2-3 days while the fruit is still fresh and vibrant.

-• Leftover grouper is excellent for making fish tacos or fish cakes.
+• Leftover grilled grouper fillets are excellent for making fish tacos or fish cakes.

 • To reheat leftover fish, preheat the oven to 300°F. Place the fish in a baking dish and cover loosely with foil to retain moisture.
 Warm for about 10-12 minutes or until heated through.